OBenjaminT/miniProject2/README.md

   attackable range, the player can choose an action again.
 Else, a pointer is displayed next to the enemy unit to attack and the player can choose which enemy to attack with the arrows buttons.
 When the pointer is next to the enemy the player wants to attack, the ENTER button will trigger the attack.
 If the attacked enemy is dead, he disappears from the map.
-After the attack, the player can continue playing with other units
+After the attack, the player can continue playing with other units.
 - By pressing the W button, the selected unit does nothing and the player can continue playing with other units.

-Units can only do one action per round and units that were already used are transparent and can't be selected.
-If the player wants to stop his round, he can press TAB and the opponent starts playing.
+Units can only do one action per turn and units that were already used are transparent and can't be selected.
+If the player wants to stop his turn, he can press TAB and the opponent starts playing.

 ### Other buttons

 -the N button allows the player to change levels.
-If the player is in the last level and presses N, the game stops -the R button allows the player to restart the game at the first level
+If the player is in the last level and presses N, the game stops.
+-the R button allows the player to restart the game at the first level.
+-when the player moves a unit on a city, a new action is offered by the unit.
+The player can press and the selected unit takes the city, which becomes an ally.
+(Units that have taken a city during a turn receive HP at the end of the turn).

+### Night/day cycle
+If the area appears with a dark filter, it is the night and the unit's range is reduced.

 ## Development method